MasterFacilityList/mfl_api/docs/04_the_big_picture.rst

 MFL 2: The Big Picture
 =========================
+The Master Facilities List is one of the building blocks of the Kenyan national health information system.
 The second edition of the MFL is focused on interoperability, standardization and unification.

 Interoperability
 ------------------